Published on October 9th, 2016 | by Jim Lee0

 Club Europe (short-haul business class) customers will continue to be offered a full, complimentary menu, which is also being improved and revamped from spring 2017, as part of the changes to short-haul catering.
 Further details will be released on the changes nearer the time.

 Catering on British Airways’ long-haul flights will remain unchanged with complimentary meals available to all customers.
 However, in recent years the airline has increased the choice of meals on board, adding the option for customers to pre-pay for an enhanced meal in economy from £15, (around €16.68) and to pre-order their complimentary meal in World Traveller Plus (premium economy), Club World (business class) and First, to ensure they get their first choice.
+While on your flight, you can spend some time napping comfortably or perhaps playing games such as togel online.

 The collaboration follows extensive customer research and feedback, which highlighted dissatisfaction with the airline’s current short-haul economy catering, and found fliers want more choices that reflect, what they would normally select, when out and about.